tve/lx16a-servo/README.md

 This library uses an IO pin passed to the begin() method to flag when the master is transmitting on the bus.
 When the flag is de-asserted, then the bus is freed for a motor to transmit, with the Masters UART TX line held in high-impedance.

+## Detailed Example instructions

+How to Wire up an ItsyBitsy to the LewanSoul Bus motors

+Here are detailed instructions for how to wire up the Lewansoul motors using the $0.43 chip linked above. https://github.com/Hephaestus-Arm/HephaestusArm2/blob/0.1.1/electronics.md#2-setting-up-the-board

+## Generic instructions

 ```
 MCU RX -> Direct Connection -> LX-* Serial Pin
 MCU TX -> 74HC126 A